 Albuquerque hotels can fill quickly for the week of the event, but bear in mind that lodging in Santa Fe is always an option.
-This way you can enjoy both the Balloon Fiesta AND Santa Fe, just 60 miles to the north.
+This way you can enjoy both the Balloon Fiesta AND Santa Fe, just 60 miles to the north, where you can find great lodging deals.

 View the Aspens from on High

-Much of the thrill of the Balloon Fiesta is experienced early in the morning.
-The Mass Ascension launches of 500+ balloons are not to be missed, occurring at approximately 7 a.m. and lasting until about 9 a.m., leaving you the rest of the day to explore.
-You will find plenty of ways to fill the rest of your day in Santa Fe.
+You can experience much of the Balloon Fiesta's thrill early in the morning.
+The Mass Ascension launches of 500+ balloons are not to be missed, occurring at approximately 7 am and lasting until about 9 am.
+The shuttle will return you to Santa Fe between 10:30 and 11 am, and you will find plenty of ways to fill the rest of your day.
 October is a great time to get outdoors!
 Take in the golden aspens shimmering in the breeze at Hyde Memorial State Park.
-Then, enjoy an aerial view of the fall foliage on a Ski Santa Fe Super Chief Quad Chairlift Ride the weekends of October 2–3 and October 9–10.
-Bonus: Live music and a beer garden round out the fun!
+Then, enjoy an aerial view of the fall foliage on a Ski Santa Fe Super Chief Quad Chairlift ride the weekends of October 1 & 2 and October 8 & 9, 2022.
+Bonus: Live music, disc golf, and a beer garden round out the fun!

 Enjoy the Many Flavors in Town